simco50/CBT-Presentation/CBT_Presentation.md

 <video src="Resources/renders/hq/BitfieldToTree_Main.mp4">

 note: The bitfield alone encodes the entire binary tree.
-The way that works is that each one in the bitfield represents a leaf node.
+The way that works is that each one in the bitfield represents a leaf node of the actual tree.
 Take for example the last bit here, to compute which node it's associated with, we simply count the number of zero's that come after it, add one and take the log2 of that.
-The result is 2 which means that starting from the bottom, we go 2 layers up and reach index 3.
+For this example, there's three zeros which means the result of that formula is 2 and so starting from the bottom, we go 2 layers up and reach index 3.
-That means a fully split binary tree is just a bitfield with all 1's and a binary tree with a single node is just a single 1 with all 0's.
+That means that for example a fully split binary tree is represented by a bitfield with all 1's and a binary tree with a single root node is just a single 1 followed by all 0's.

 ---